auth0/auth0-react/README.md

 ### Class Components

-Use the `withAuth0` higher order component to add the `auth` property to Class components:
+Use the `withAuth0` higher order component to add the `auth0` property to Class components:

 ```jsx
 import React, { Component } from 'react';